robertmaxton42/Diagrammatic/README.md

 Graphical notations of this type share a number of common axioms:

-* They take the form of a graph (in the vertices-and-edges sense), where nodes represent objects (vectors, tensors, knots...) and edges relate and combine those objects (usually some sort of inner product or composable map)
+* They take the form of a graph (in the vertices-and-edges sense), where nodes represent objects (vectors, tensors, knots...) and edges relate and combine those objects (usually some sort of inner product or composable map).
+* They are composable -- connecting a free edge to the free edge of another diagram ("in series") produces another valid diagram, and simply writing two diagrams next to each other ("in parallel") also produces a valid diagram.
 * "Only topology matters" -- graphs can be reorganized as if they were a projection of a real, three-dimensional network of objects connected by strings.
 "Twisting" two strings around each other sometimes matters, but simply repositioning objects never does.
-* They satisfy the properties of a category -- specifically, a [ribbon category](https://en.wikipedia.org/wiki/Ribbon_category)
+* As a result of the above, they satisfy the properties of a category -- specifically, a [ribbon category](https://en.wikipedia.org/wiki/Ribbon_category).

 Specific examples of such notations include: